ryantd42/NY-Legislative-Git/2023/S2075A-2023/bill.md

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Legislative intent.
-The legislature hereby finds  that  the festival of Diwali is celebrated by a growing number of Hindu, Buddhist, Jain  and  Sikh residents, including Native New Yorkers and residents of the city of New York hailing from  several  countries  including  India, Bangladesh, Pakistan, Nepal, Myanmar, Bhutan, Guyana, Trinidad and Toba- go  and  Sri Lanka.
-In recognition of the importance of this festival to these residents, it is the legislature's intent  that  this  act  allows Diwali  to be designated as a school holiday in the city school district of the city of New York while continuing to allow the district to ensure that schools are in session for 180 days.
+Section 2586 of the education law is REPEALED.
   § 2.
-Section 2586 of the education law is REPEALED.
-  § 3.
 Subdivision 2-a of section 3635 of the education law, as  amended
  by chapter 424 of the laws of 2005, is amended to read as follows:
   2-a.
 The superintendent of each city school district, in a city having a  population  in  excess  of one million, shall prepare a public school